 Child and Play Therapy

-The Lifespan Team features professionals trained in working with children, using Child and Play Therapy, and techniques specifically designed for children with issues including anxiety, stress, depression, and trauma.
-We also have counsellors who can assist children with specific needs such as ADHD, Autism Spectrum Disorder, and special needs.
+Our Lifespan Team features professionals trained in working with children, using Child and Play Therapy, and techniques specifically designed for children with issues including apprehension, stress, and melancholy.
+We also have counsellors who can assist children with special needs.

-Although play therapy can be used for people of all ages, it is typically used for children 5-12 years old because this group may not be able to easily process their own emotions or articulate problems to parents or other adults.
+Although play therapy can be used for people of all ages, it is typically used for children 5-12 years of age because this group may not be able to easily process their own emotions or articulate problems to parents or other adults verbally.

 A top-trained therapist can use playtime to observe and gain insights into a child’s problems.
-The therapist can then help the child explore emotions and deal with unresolved trauma.
+The therapist can then help the child explore emotions and deal with issues.
 Through play, children can learn new coping mechanisms and how to redirect inappropriate behaviors.

 Some of the potential benefits of play therapy are: